 Stephanie Rimmer brings a wealth of pragmatic progressive experience (both as a businesswoman and activist) as a candidate for Congressional District Six.

 The district, which includes all or parts of Scottsdale, Cave Creek, North Phoenix, Paradise Valley, and Fountain Hills has been starting to trend blue over the last several years.
 The 2018 Democratic Nominee Anita Malik was the first Democrat who matched expected general election performance in her challenge against Mr. Schweikert.
 The 2018 campaign erased 14 points off Mr. Schweikert’s 2016 electoral margin.
 The Democratic Congressional Campaign Committee, seeing Representative Schweikert as vulnerable because of his ethics troubles and his recent voting record (against the Violence Against Women renewal, protecting people with pre-existing health conditions, and disaster relief for fellow Americans) has targeted Arizona’s CD Six seat for a potential gain in 2020.

-Stephanie Rimmer, like Anita Malik and Dr. Hiral Tipirneni, is a worthy candidate for Democrats to consider going into the 2020 primary elections.
+Stephanie Rimmer, like Anita Malik, Dr. Hiral Tipirneni, and Karl Gentles, is a worthy candidate for Democrats to consider going into the 2020 primary elections.
 She, like the other two candidates, would prove a formidable opponent to the ethically challenged and backward-looking Mr. Schweikert

 For more information on Stephanie Rimmer and her candidacy, please visit her website and Facebook Page.

 - Primary Election Day is on August 4, 2020, and General Election Day is on November 3.
 2020.
 Please see the below graphic for all-important voting dates.